-The overall Usage and Settings assessment is achieved by completing Phase 1a Usage and Settings sections in the TOM and submitting the information to NHS Digital.
-These sections of the TOM are normally completed by the End User organisation, overseen and supplemented by the Supplier as appropriate.
+The overall Usage and Settings assessment is achieved by completing the PDS Access Request Form and submitting the information to NHS Digital.

-On receipt of the TOM, the NHS Digital Demographics Team will scrutinise the details, including:
+On receipt of the PDS Access Request Form, the NHS Digital Demographics Team will scrutinise the details, including:

 - The organisation type and type of service